michaelms123/megaline-SDA/README.md

 # Megaline Plan Profitability Analysis: #

 ## Project Overview: ##
 Analyzed customer usage data to determine which prepaid plan—Surf or Ultimate—generates more revenue for Megaline.
-Using a dataset of 500 clients and their monthly activity (calls, texts, and data usage), we performed a statistical and financial analysis to identify the more profitable plan based on user behavior.
+Using a dataset of 500 clients and their monthly activity (calls, texts, and data usage), performed statistical and financial analysis to identify the more profitable plan based on user behavior.

+**Goal:**
-**Goal:** Recommend the most profitable plan based on user activity and revenue, supporting Megaline’s data-driven decision-making.
+Recommend the most profitable plan based on user activity and revenue, supporting Megaline’s data-driven decision-making.

 **Business Context:**
 Megaline rounds seconds up to minutes, and megabytes to gigabytes.
 For calls, each individual call is rounded up: even if the call lasted just one second, it will be counted as one minute.
 For web traffic, individual web sessions are not rounded up.
 Instead, the total for the month is rounded up.
 E.g. if someone uses 1025 megabytes this month, they will be charged for 2 gigabytes.